 Above all, the increasing proximity of Chinese naval and air forces to the island — the Taiwan Strait is just 110 miles wide — raises the risk of a “green-to-red” surprise assault scenario.

-Russia utilized the strategy in 2022.
+Russia used the strategy to attack Ukraine in 2022.

 Taipei’s newly released report also appears to take advantage of favorable political winds in the two democracies that cover its flanks.

-Beijing’s hybrid offensive against Manila and its fury against Tokyo are making its war-planners’ tasks more difficult.
+Beijing’s hybrid offensive against Manila and its fury against Tokyo are making its war planners’ tasks more difficult.

 One pre-attack scenario for a Chinese invasion of Taiwan is seen as a “strangulation” of the island via naval units that gradually surround and blockade it on all sides, before switching to attack.